ZupIT/charlescd/CONTRIBUTING.md

 ### **Legal**
 As you contribute, keep in mind that the code, docs and other materials submitted to open source projects are usually considered licensed under the same terms as the rest of the work.

-- CharlesCD is licensed over [**ASL - Apache License**](https://github.com/ZupIT/charlescd/blob/main/LICENSE), version 2, so new files must have the ASL version 2 header, for more information, please check out [**Apache license**](https://www.apache.org/licenses/LICENSE-2.0).
+- CharlesCD is licensed over [**ASL - Apache License**](https://github.com/ZupIT/charlescd/blob/main/LICENSE), version 2, so new files must have the ASL version 2 header.
+For more information, please check out [**Apache license**](https://www.apache.org/licenses/LICENSE-2.0).
 You should configure a pre-commit Githook in your local machine, it will help you not commit files without a license header.
 Please check out [more about Githooks](https://github.com/ZupIT/charlescd/blob/main/hooks/README.md).

 - All contributions are subject to the [**Developer Certificate of Origin (DCO)**](https://developercertificate.org).